 Let Them Get Dirty.
 Why Your Children Should Play Outdoors.

-Outdoor play in natural play spaces is becoming one area that is growing in popularity around the world and not just in your back yard.
-Day care centres, schools and local parks are starting to look at their design and incorporating the land into their play structures.
+Daycare centers, schools, and local parks are starting to look at their design and incorporate the land into their play structures.

-Natural play spaces include logs, rocks, dirt, and sand instead of using plastic stairs toy structures.
-Taking out your old pots and pans to play in a pile of dirt can be a creative way for your children to play, not to mention 100% fun!
+Taking out your old pots and pans to play in a pile of dirt can be a creative way for your children to play, and it’s 100% fun!

-Outdoor play has so many benefits for children, youth AND adults!
-It’s great if your children are into sports and playing on teams but not everyone has the opportunity, however, everyone can play outdoors in a natural play space.
-Finding a place to play is as easy as your back yard, park or local trail.
+However, everyone can play outdoors in a natural space.
+Finding a place to play is as easy as your backyard, park, or local trail.

-Mud pies, stirring up something special in a bowl, climbing on logs or cut up logs, digging in the dirt and playing with water can provide an opportunity for creative play, imagination, cooperation and sharing among others.
-Outdoor play can help children build their communication skills, negotiation skills, problem solving and conflict resolution.
+Mud pies, stirring up something special in a bowl, climbing on logs or cut-up logs, digging in the dirt, and playing with water can provide creative play, imagination, cooperation, and sharing, among others.

-Playing on logs and climbing on rocks and up trees can help build fundamental movements that will help with being active later in life.
-Climbing, jumping, running, balancing and throwing are all skills children can learn while being outdoors and playing in a natural play space.
+Climbing, jumping, running, balancing, and throwing are all skills children can learn while being outdoors and playing in a natural play space.

-When was the last time you turned nothing {dirt} into something {mud pies}?
-When was the last time you balanced on a log or jumped from one spot to another?
-Challenge your kids and yourself to one morning outside playing in a natural play space and see what happens.
+Challenge your kids and yourself to play one morning outside in a natural play space and see what happens.

 Did you enjoy this article?